Deliverance (collection): Legacy

 Several looks from Deliverance have appeared in editorial photoshoots.
 For Vogue, Tesh photographed the silver sequined dress, while Corinne Day photographed one of the floral bias-cut designs.
 Paolo Roversi photographed Look 8, a black minidress with lace back, and Look 48, the beaded finale dress, for the December 2005 issue, in a shoot McQueen styled himself.
-Regan Cameron photographed Cate Blanchett in the red ball gown from Look 39.
+Sadie Sink wore a floor-length patchwork gown from Look 15 for the 2026 D23 Fan Expo.

 Photographer Nick Knight interviewed Karen Elson, who wore the silver sequined gown, in 2015.
 She described her experience as a "profoundly beautiful" one, recalling that she had become completely immersed in her character as an "exhausted and delirious" dancer.
 Her breasts fell out of her dress on the runway during her first dance in the final phase, which she said was not intentional, but felt it was part of the power of the moment.
 It was, she said, her "favourite ever fashion show experience".
 It was the second professional show Lily Cole walked in, and her first with McQueen; she recalled working with him as an unusual opportunity for performance rather than simply wearing clothes.

 Although the Alexander McQueen: Savage Beauty exhibition was intended to cover McQueen's entire career, no items from the collection appeared in the original staging.
 The exhibition Lee Alexander McQueen: Mind, Mythos, Muse, originally staged in 2022, featured several items from Deliverance owned by the Los Angeles County Museum of Art: a floral dress with ruffled skirt, a patchwork day suit, a black feathered capelet, a pair of black pants, three dresses from the sportswear phase, and four pairs of footwear.
 The Fashion Institute of Design & Merchandising Museum in Los Angeles owns a copy of Look 58, a day suit.